Chinese Groom Arrested After Hiring 200 Fake Guests to Attend His Wedding

 A groom in China was arrested after trying to pass a group of complete strangers off as his friends and relatives at his wedding in northern China.
-His wife’s family immediately called local authorities after discovering his charade.

 According to the BBC, the bride’s family were outraged to find out that the groom, named Wang, paid 200 actors to be guests at his own wedding.